mironside/mironside.github.io-nope/_posts/2015-06-08-set-data-structure.md

 Because the Bag is allocated in a contiguous piece of memory it can be realloc'd or memcpy'd, no fixups required.

-Finally, using a template to parameterize the type of the items array lets us to use it with any type we want.
+Finally, using a template to parameterize the type of the items array lets us use it with any type we want.

 {% highlight c %}
 template<typename T>